ARCCSS-extremes/climpact/README.md

 ##  What is it?

-Climpact is an R package that calculates the [ET-SCI](http://www.wmo.int/pages/prog/wcp/ccl/opace/opace4/ET-SCI-4-1.php) indices.
-It can read data from text or netCDF files.
+Climpact is an R package that calculates a variety of daily [climate extremes indices](https://climpact-sci.org/indices/).
+It can read data from a single site (e.g. a weather station) in the form of a text file or gridded data in the form of netCDF files.
 This software directly builds off the R packages climdex.pcic and climdex.pcic.ncdf, developed by the Pacific Climate Impacts Consortium (PCIC).

-If you want to calculate these indices on station data then you **DO NOT** need to install this software, instead go to the [Climpact website](https://climpact-sci.org/get-started/).
+If you want to calculate these indices from text files then you **DO NOT** need to install this software, instead go to the [Climpact website](https://climpact-sci.org/get-started/) to calculate these indices online.

 ##  Where can I get it?

 When calculating the indices for station data Climpact can be accessed [online](https://climpact-sci.org/get-started/).
-Climpact is also available for download at [this github site](https://github.com/ARCCSS-extremes/climpact) for users who wish to calculate the indices on gridded data.
+Climpact is also available for download at [this github site](https://github.com/ARCCSS-extremes/climpact) for users who also wish to calculate the indices on gridded data.
 The software runs on Windows, Linux and MacOS (though only on Linux and MacOS for gridded calculations).

 ## How do I install Climpact?

 If you do not wish to use the [online version](https://climpact-sci.org/get-started/) of Climpact then you can install it locally noting the following requirements:
 * R version 3.3 or later.
 You will need administrator privileges on your computer or the ability to install R packages.
-* Linux users require the PROJ4 development files (libproj-dev package on Ubuntu) and the udunits development files (libudunits2-dev package on Ubuntu).
+* Linux users require the PROJ4 development files (libproj-dev package on Ubuntu) and the [udunits](https://www.unidata.ucar.edu/software/udunits/) development files (libudunits2-dev package on Ubuntu).

 1. Download and extract [this file](https://github.com/ARCCSS-extremes/climpact/archive/master.zip) to your computer.